galaxyproject/galaxy-cloudman-playbook/README.md

     ansible-playbook -i inventory/builders image.yml --extra-vars vnc_password=<choose a password> psql_galaxyftp_password=<a_different_password> --extra-vars cleanup=yes

-On average, the build time takes about 30 minutes. *Note that after the playbook has run to completion, you will no longer be able to ssh into the instance!* If you still need to ssh, set `--extra-vars cleanup=no` in the above command.
+On average, the build time takes about an hour. *Note that after the playbook has run to completion, you will no longer be able to ssh into the instance!* If you still need to ssh, set `--extra-vars cleanup=no` in the above command.
 Before creating the image, however, you must rerun the entire playbook with that